 Last week, we chatted with Mark Harless (better known as Bleeblu) about his journey into becoming a successful photographer and entrepreneur (read the post here).
 We found him so interesting and amazing, we couldn’t just stop there.

 With over 208 THOUSAND followers, Bleeblu is a great example of an entrepreneur who used Instagram to propel his business and art into the public eye.
-After a few consistent years on the platform, Bleeblu has become wildly popular, driving more followers and fans every day.
+After a few consistent years on the platform, Bleeblu has found success on Instagram, driving more followers and fans every day.
 We would call him a true social media savant.

 Because social media is such an important (but sometimes fleeting) tool for budding entrepreneurs, we thought it would be helpful to learn more about how he became so successful and loved on the social platform.
 Check out how Bleeblu has become a true Instagram sensation:

-It looks like you got a lot of success from Instagram.
-Can you tell us about how you got started on Instagram?
+Can you tell us about how you got success on Instagram?

 What do you post?